 Put on your skis or snowshoes, and discover the beauty of Lake George!
 Crandall Park in Glens Falls has lighted cross country ski trails that are great for evening skiing.
-Or you could try the cross country ski trails at Cronin's Golf Course or the Lake George Village Recreation Center.
+Or you could try the cross country ski trails at the Lake George Village Recreation Center or Cronin's Golf Course in Warrensburg, 5 miles north.
 It's a great workout and a wonderful way to make the most of the Lake George winter... plus it's free!
-Snowshoe rentals are available at the Adirondack Mountain Club in Lake George.
+You can lease skis and boots from local sporting goods compaines, and snowshoe rentals are available at the Adirondack Mountain Club in Lake George.

 Visit the Winter Carnival events on weekends throughout the month of February.
 It's a fun-filled celebration of the winter season, with plenty of exciting activities for the whole family to enjoy.
 Get more details about this year's Lake George Winter Carnival »

 When frozen over, Lake George offers an incredible arena for snowmobiling.
-You may want to read these tips on ice safety before venturing out to enjoy the thrill!
+Just make sure you are follow these ice safety tips before venturing out to enjoy the thrill!
 There are also over 180 miles of snowmobile trails winding through Warren County from Glens Falls all the way into the Adirondacks.

 Looking for more winter fun in Lake George?
 Check out our Lake George Winter Guide for activities and ideas!